SaraSaadoun/machine-learning-projects/README.md

 ---

 ## 🎯 3.
-Customer Segmentation Project
+Mall Customer Segmentation

 ### Overview
 This project focuses on performing **customer segmentation** using unsupervised learning techniques to group customers based on their spending patterns and annual income.
 The goal is to identify distinct groups to better understand customer behavior.